slingr-stack/stripe-package/README.md

 The package automatically handles authentication, so no need to worry about that.

-More information about making HTTP calls, please refer to the documentation of the [HTTP service](https://github.com/slingr-stack/http-service).
+For more information about making HTTP calls, please refer to the documentation of the [HTTP service](https://github.com/slingr-stack/http-service).

 # Events